joelsikkink/Speedrun-Central/README.md

 For details on the template and how to install as well as how to run the code on your computer, please see http://ics-software-engineering.github.io/meteor-application-template-react/

+# CHECKPOINT 2 (02/21/2021 - 03/21/2021)
+# What is complete so far:

+Site is running and working

+Un-Logged in users can view games and records

+Registered users can login to submit times

+# CHECKPOINT 1 (02/20/2021)
 # What is complete so far:

 Template has been installed and is runnable